-This is fine and dandy for the Outer Hebrides, but urban London doesn't get consistent strong non-turbulent wind, as all those 'urbs', ie buildings, disrupt airflow unless you get permission to put a turbine on a 20m+ mast!
+This is fine and dandy for the Outer Hebrides, but urban London does not get consistent strong non-turbulent wind, as all those 'urbs', ie buildings, disrupt airflow unless you get permission to put a turbine on a 20m+ mast!

 The purpose of this pilot is to establish just how much residual wind power is readily available at one location in urban London, given that I don't need the typical 400W to 1kW that micro-generation seems to over, and indeed a mean 20W would cover the laptop's use entirely.
 "Readily" available implies no huge, dangerous, noisy nor planning-permission-requiring machinery.

 I don't want to annoy my neighbours, and my DIY skills are minimal, and at this stage I'm just trying to establish if wind is useful at all here, so I need to keep it all small and simple.

 The ever-helpful Ben Jandrell of

 GotWind.org helped me get my hands on a tiny (1W maximum at ~5V AC output!)
 HAWT (Horizontal Axis Wind Turbine); very cheap too at ~£10.
 In fact, I bought two to have one to cannibalise for spares and to tinker with while leaving intact whatever my main installation is.